 During the financial year, the company paid a premium in respect of a contract to insure the directors and executives of the company against a liability to the extent permitted by the Corporations Act 2001.
-The contract of insurance prohibits disclosure of the nature of the liability and the amount of the premium.
+The contract of insurance prohibits disclosure of the liability and the amount of the premium.